 Huh?
 De-claw-ing?
 DECLAWING?!
 That's like going in for a hangnail and coming out with no legs!

 The vet came on the line and apologized profusely for the misunderstanding - he'd performed several declawings, but NOT on my felines, who will still be able to climb the kitty condo and tear up my carpet.
 It would still be in his best interest to give them extra kitty drugs tonight, though.

 When all four kittens DID fit in the same carrier.
 With room to spare.

 The car: a 1987 Chevrolet Camaro.
 It has 86,000 miles, new tires, 6 cylinders and no air-conditioning, which is supposedly a plus because the car will ride lighter and faster.
 I imagine WE will be riding lighter, at the very least, since it's been in the high 90's all month.

 The cost: $2,400.
 Patrick paid half from his hard-earned dish-washing stashed cash, his father paid the other.
-I'm actually prooud of the two for setting aside their pigheadedness long enough to agree on a car, and the police weren't called once the entire weekend.
+I'm actually proud of the two for setting aside their pigheadedness long enough to agree on a car.

 Bonus Tom Sawyer moment: since we weren't able to pick up the car until 6 p.m., Ed demonstrated proper waxing technique ON MY CAR.

 On my half-sister's fifth birthday, she walked into her mother's bedroom and asked if she knew what day it was.
 Her mother, no doubt recalling the birth of the ten-pound butterball, answered in the affirmative.
 My sister gleefully informed her, "it's the year of five!"